Arif-Islam21/coolWave/README.md

 LIVE SITE URL : https://cool-wave-11900.web.app
 SERVER SIDE URL: https://cool-wave-server.vercel.app

+Note: please wait in the products page. thought it takes some time to load the data or give a refresh on the page

 FEATURES OF THIS APPLICATION:

 1. Build with most demanded UI library(React)